WA9ONY/Kite-Altimeter/V7/README.md

 # cgps Linux CLI Display Reference

-This section describes every field and value shown in the Linux command-line utility **`cgps`**, which displays real-time data from a GPS receiver via **gpsd** in the above image from the Raspberry Pi 5 touch display out on the porch.
+This section describes every field and value shown in the Linux command-line utility **`cgps`**, which displays real-time data from a GPS receiver via **gpsd** in the above image from the Raspberry Pi 5 touch display out side on the porch.

 ---